Kiguli/IMPaCT/README.md

 4. Managing absorbing states in the state space - [ex_load_safe](./examples/ex_load_safe)

 ## Contributing and Reporting Bugs
 Contributions and Collaborations are welcome!
-Please contact me for more details.
+Please contact us for more details.

 Similarly, please get in contact if you wish to report any bugs, we will do my best to resolve these in a timely manner.
 When contacting us, please provide as many details as you can regarding the bug: e.g. what occurred? why you think it happened? and what you think the fix would be?